baneraimed logo

 12:40-13:20

-Moderator: Krzysztof Pyrć MSc PhD (President, FNP Foundation for Polish Science)
+Moderator: Krzysztof Pyrć MSc PhD (President, Foundation for Polish Science [FNP])

 Panelists: Marek Magryś B.Eng.
-(Acting Director, Academic Computer Centre CYFRONET AGH, Krakow, Poland), Michał Warchoł (CTO at Ardigen, Kraków, Poland) and speakers
+(Acting Director, Academic Computer Centre CYFRONET AGH, Kraków, Poland), Michał Warchoł (CTO, Ardigen, Kraków, Poland), speakers

 13:20–14:10